millie88888/frontend-nanodegree-arcade-game.io/README.md

 The player must avoid the bugs and collect stars as much as you can.
 Scores adds up everytime you collect it.

+# How to install
+You can play the game by visit [website](https://millie88888.github.io/game.github.io/) or also you can download the file and open the index.html.
+Enjoy it!